 What's that?
 Feminism?

-Okay, wait.
+OK, wait.
 We're going off topic.
 Women.
-Pay-gap.
+Pay gap.

 I hate that Nicola Sturgeon, though.

 Well, she's really—it's not the accent—she's really aggressive.
 I don't like aggressive, bully women.

 The ones who act exactly how men do.

 No, no. It's just her manner maybe.
 And, the fact is, she wasn't in favor of Brexit, and now they want a second referendum.
 The thing was, she wants independence from England, but she wants to be in Europe.
 So she's going to be dictated by Europe anyway.

 Anyway.
 So basically, in conclusion, the pay gap is bad, right?